-Place in a 350 degree oven for about 15 minutes, or just until the meringue is browned.
+Place in a 350-degree oven for about 15 minutes or just until the meringue is lightly brown.
 Check it often while cooking.

 Before you dig in, take a moment to close your eyes, bow your head, and give thanks for all of your blessings.